packethost/healthcheck-rb/README.md

 end
 ```

+## Checks

+There are lots of checks you can use or subclass.
+[Here's a list of the checks
+are that are currently supported](https://github.com/packethost/healthcheck-rb/tree/master/lib/healthcheck/checks).
+We'll gladly accept pull requests for additional checks, and will continue to add to the existing checks according to the needs of our stack.

 ## Development

 After checking out the repo, run `bundle` to install dependencies.
 Then, run `rake rspec` to run the tests.